Silent Era Home Page > Home Video > The Blot

 The DVD edition (screen capture above) of The Blot in this collection is also very-good but, with the standard resolution of DVD and the dark transfer, the image looks a bit more like a 16mm reduction print picture than that of a 35mm print.

-The film is accompanied by an excellent music score compiled by Rodney Sauer and performed with the Mont Alto Motion Picture Orchestra — always appropriate to the film’s action and always entertaining.
+The film is accompanied by an excellent music score compiled by Rodney Sauer and performed with The Mont Alto Motion Picture Orchestra — always appropriate to the film’s action and always entertaining.

 The collection’s supplementary material includes informative and insightful audio commentary for The Blot by author and professor Shelley Stamp, and a booklet essay by film historian and Women Film Pioneers Project Manager Kate Saccone.